StrategyComics Chapter 2: Attention Blueprint

 The Attention Blueprint is for crafting the attention layer of your buyer journey.
 It answers questions like:

-The Blueprint exists so that you can hand your StrategyComic to any competent web team (internal or external), say "build that", and they'll know exactly what to do.
+The Blueprint exists so that you can hand your StrategyComic to any competent creative, content, ads, social, video, or production team, say "make that", and they'll know exactly what to do.

 Why this blueprint exists between Foundations and implementation

 Your StrategyComic Foundations map out how your entire buyer experience works together.
 Each part of the customer's narrative.
-Each opportunity to take along that journey.
+Each opportunity available along that journey.
 All defined in one place to create a coherent, unified experience customers genuinely enjoy progressing through.

 But knowing what the experience should be is different from knowing how to build it.